digiscot/digiscot-website/pages/participation/projects/editing-your-project.md

 To be more specific GitHub pages uses a varient of Markdown called [kramdown](https://kramdown.gettalong.org/) that allows you to do a little bit more with your text but you don't need to worry about that.

+Below you can see how to do some of the more common formatting you might want to apply on your project page.
+For those wanting to learn more or wanting even more options, take a look at this [guidance for formatting in markdown](https://guides.github.com/features/mastering-markdown/) and this [handy cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 #### Paragraphs

 When writing text in Markdown you must remember to put a line break between each paragraph.